EnviDat/ckanext-passwordless_api/README.md

 ## Config

-Optional variables can be set in your ckan.ini to modify the email templates:
+Optional variables can be set in your ckan.ini:

 - **passwordless_api.guidelines_url**
   Description: A link to your website guidelines.